heiner/heiner.github.com/_drafts/random-samples.md

 **Leetcode-style questions can be prepared for.** In fact, that is the business model of [leetcode.com](https://leetcode.com).
-Becoming very good at these kind of questions takes a lot of work.
-Combined with the supposed uselessness of the skill thereby acquired this is used as an argument against them.
+Becoming very good at these kinds of questions takes a lot of work.
+Combined with the supposed uselessness of the skill thereby acquired, this is used as an argument against them.
 But not so: One of the practical questions an interviewer has to answer is just how excited a given candidate is about the job, and about the occupation of programming for a living in